cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/dxd-workflow.md

   A --#4--> C[Cinchy Prod] -- #1 ------>A
 ```

+### Sync GUID

+To make environment workflows have a Sync GUID.
+The sync GUID is made from three parts:

+1.
 ### Export and install process between instances

 If you export data from environment A and install it into environment B, and later plan to export from Instance B, use the original DXD GUID.
 This GUID can now be found in the **Sync GUID** column under the **Data Experience Definitions** table in Instance B.